How to Build a Marketplace Website

 #1: Product Screen is the showcase.
 HD images, a full description of the product (dimensions, price, location, availability) should be there.

-#2: Live Support should be quick and 24/7 accessible.
-Most likely customers will often have questions about shipping, refunding & return, account problems, etc.
+#2: Live Support should be quick and accessible 24/7.
+Customers will often have questions about shipping, refunding & return, account problems, etc.

 Many of us have heard about Upwork which is a perfect example of a marketplace website for services.